project-regista/scout/README.md

 ## Howto:

-Start a frest new instance of Neo4j running in a Docker container
+Start a fresh new instance of Neo4j running in a Docker container

 >`make neo4/start`

 Change the default Neo4j password:

->`make neo4j/set-dev-pass`
+>`make neo4j/dev-pass`

 Note that the first command will create the folder `$HOME/neo4j-regista/data` if this isn't already present.